kmbasu/pymatch/README.rst

 ## PyMatch

 This is a fork of the **PyMF** package written by Jens Erler (see Github and paper links below).
-This version contains additional module to do matched multi-filtering with constrains on the frequency domain (essentially a matched filtering combined with the constrained-ILC method, to minimize undesirable components).
+This version contains additional module to do matched multi-filtering with constrains on the frequency domain (essentially a matched filtering combined with the constrained ILC, to deproject certain components).

 Please refer to the original **PyMF** page for more info.